 Body language cues such as facial expressions, eye movements, and gestures can provide subtle hints that someone may be deceiving you.
 By observing these nonverbal signals, you can better assess the truthfulness of your clients.

-Understanding the unique personalities of your clients allows you to adjust your body language techniques to better resonate with and influence them.
+your clients allows you to adjust your body language techniques to better resonate with and influence them.
 By adapting your nonverbal cues to suit various personality types, you can build stronger connections and enhance the effectiveness of your coaching sessions.

 In virtual coaching sessions, nonverbal communication can still play a significant role in conveying messages and building rapport.
 Utilise techniques such as maintaining eye contact through the camera, using expressive gestures, and modulating your vocal tone to ensure effective communication in a digital setting.